 The honors thesis in Religion is an intensive, self-directed research project that comprises two or three courses during a student’s Senior year and produces a substantial written work.
 An honors thesis should build on the knowledge that students have acquired through their previous work in Religion, and should be a recognizable reflection of the specific concentration that a student has constructed within her Religion major.

 It is expected that students who intend to write honors theses will select courses that will inform their specific project, where this is possible.
 Students who intend to write an honors thesis in Religion should begin a conversation with their advisor as early as is feasible, and preferably by the beginning of their Junior year.

 Students writing senior theses will enroll in RELI 498 during the Fall semester of their Senior year, and RELI 499 (ordinarily, a double course) in the Spring.
 In some cases students may elect to take RELI 499 as a single course.
 Formatting for the senior thesis may be found on the Registrar's website.
-Completed senior theses will be due at noon on Friday, April 17, 2015.
+Completed senior theses will be due at noon on Friday, April (date to be announced) 2016.

-- Please contact Professor Andrew Dole, Chair of the Religion Department, for funding opportunities offered by the Religion Department.
+- Please contact Professor Susan Niditch, Chair of the Religion Department, for funding opportunities offered by the Religion Department.

 - Please contact Ben Lieber, Dean of Academic Support and Student Research, for the following funding opportunities for seniors writing a thesis.

 - Please see the Registrar's website for the format and deposit of the thesis for honors.